GenericMappingTools/gmt/doc/rst/source/gmtbinstats.rst

 calculation of the specified statistic.
 The results may be presented as is or may be normalized by the circle area to perhaps give density estimates.
-Alternatively, select hexagonal tiling instead of a rectangular grid layout.
+Alternatively, select hexagonal tiling instead or a rectangular grid layout.

 Required Arguments
 ------------------